dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

 I also discovered that one CT read about 9% lower than the other for the same load current, which I'd need to account for in the code.
 The other interesting thing is that the current transformers have a "direction" (Lenz's law), so I'd have to either pay attention and get that right, or have some minus signs in my software.

 Next step was to add the right size burden resistor to measure voltage instead of current, and get the calibration constants correct.
 The entire panel was rated for 200A (24,000W at 120V) at the high end, and I wanted to "see a 60W light bulb turn on and off" on the low end.
-This little table helped me choose the 68 ohm value for the resistor so that I did not overflow the 5V, 10 bit full scale ADC on the microcontroller, while still maintaining just enough resolution on the low end.
-We'll see if it is enough.
+This little table helped me choose the 68 ohm value.
+One bit of ADC resolution is about 10W, so I should be able to see a lightbulb.
+The ADC will overflow at 10kW, which is a little low but certainly ok to get things going.
+Can always re-do later as I learn.

 ![]({{ site.url }}/assets/images/projects/home_energy/burden_value.png)
 *A heavy burden*